Banu Hilal: Pre-Islamic Arabia

-Migration to Egypt
+Migration to Egypt, Iraq and the Levant

 The tribe does not appear to have played any significant role in the early Muslim conquests, and for the most part remained in the Nejd.
-Only in the early 8th century did some of the Hilal (and the Banu Sulaym) move to Egypt.
+Only in the early 8th century did some of the Banu Hilal (and the Banu Sulaym) move to Egypt.
 Many followed, so that the two groups became numerous in Egypt.
 During the Abbasid Caliphate, the Hilal were known for their unruliness.
+In the 9th century, Banu Hilal and Banu Sulaym migrated from Najd to Iraq, and later to the Levant, before migrating to the Maghreb in the 11th century.

 In the 970s, the Hilal and the Sulaym joined the radical sect of the Qarmatians in their attacks on the Fatimid Caliphate, which had just conquered Egypt and was pushing into Syria.
 As a result, after his victory over the Qarmatians in 978, the Fatimid caliph al-Aziz (r.
 975–996) forcibly relocated the two tribes to Upper Egypt.
 As they continued to fight among themselves and pillage the area, they were prohibited from crossing the Nile River or leaving Upper Egypt.